Mastmat09/html2reactjs2/README.md

-# Getting Started with creating a simple template website with Bootstrap
+# This project is my personal website created with Bootstrap & React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).